 Find the full ingredient measurements and instructions in the recipe card below!

-Lemon zest: Fresh lemon zest is recommended!
-You can substitute lemon extract if needed, but it will not have the same fresh flavor.
+Lemon zest: Like my lemon poppy seed cupcakes, fresh lemon is recommended!
+You can substitute lemon extract, but it will not have the same fresh flavor.

 Sour cream: Sour cream gives this cake a ton of moisture so that it stays soft and moist for days.
 You can substitute plain Greek yogurt instead, it will do the same thing!